telliott99/MySwift2/chapter4/enums.rst

 Enumerations
 ************

 Historically, enumerations or ``enum`` s are a way to pass around an integer as a code for something, in a type-safe way.
+From the Objective-C docs:

 .. sourcecode:: objective-c